How to Monitor Medical Records for Reglan-Related Tardive Dyskinesia

 What is Reglan and how is it linked to tardive dyskinesia?

-Reglan (metoclopramide) is a dopamine D2-receptor blocking agent used for gastrointestinal conditions.
-It carries a significant risk of tardive dyskinesia (TD), a potentially irreversible movement disorder, as highlighted by an FDA boxed warning (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The risk increases with longer treatment duration and higher cumulative dosage.
+Reglan (metoclopramide) is a dopamine D2-receptor blocking agent used for gastrointestinal disorders.
+Its use carries a significant risk of tardive dyskinesia (TD), a potentially irreversible movement disorder, as highlighted by an FDA boxed warning (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The risk increases with duration of treatment and cumulative dosage.

-What are the settlement criteria for Reglan-induced tardive dyskinesia lawsuits?
+What are the settlement criteria for Reglan-related tardive dyskinesia lawsuits?

 Does submitting information create an attorney-client relationship?